KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

 \section{Heat Kernel Estimates II -- Nash-Type Estimates}

-Let us retain the framework, notation, and definitions from the previous Section \ref{section:HKEI} and proceed to use the results therein to establish the desired heat kernel estimates for $\mathscr{U}_{S,T}^{N,0}$ and $\mathscr{U}_{S,T}^{N}$.
-We emphasize that the heat kernel estimates established in the current section are of on-diagonal-type because the domain is compact with respect to the "heat kernel scale", making the hypothetical off-diagonal factors irrelevant.
+retain the framework, notation, and definitions from {Section \ref{section:HKEI}} and use the results therein to establish the desired heat kernel estimates for {$\mathbf{P}^{N,0}$} and {$\mathbf{P}^{N}$}.
+We emphasize heat kernel estimates established in this section are of on-diagonal-type because the domain is compact with respect to the ``heat kernel scale", making hypothetical off-diagonal factors irrelevant.
 However, we moreover establish off-diagonal estimates as well which will provide utility for short-times; this is done at the end of the section.

-To provide some organizational clarity, we provide the following outline for the current section. \begin{itemize} \item We first specialize our analysis to the specific heat kernel $\mathscr{U}_{S,T}^{N,0}$ with Neumann boundary conditions, or equivalently specializing to the case $\mathscr{A}_{\pm} = 0$; ultimately, we obtain Nash-type upper bounds for this heat kernel. \item Second, we extend our analysis to any arbitrary Robin boundary parameters with the perturbative schemes from Section \ref{section:HKEI}.
-Although these resulting heat kernel estimates are \emph{not} stable in the long-time regime, they still resemble Nash-type upper bounds for uniformly bounded times. \end{itemize}
+To provide some organizational clarity, we provide the following outline for this section. \begin{itemize} \item We first specialize our analysis to the specific heat kernel {$\mathbf{P}^{N,0}$} with Neumann boundary conditions, or equivalently specializing to the case $\mathscr{A}_{\pm} = 0$; ultimately, we obtain Nash-type upper bounds for this heat kernel. \item Second, we extend our analysis to any arbitrary Robin parameters with perturbative schemes {of} Section \ref{section:HKEI}.
+Although {the} resulting heat kernel estimates are \emph{not} stable in the long-time regime, they still resemble Nash-type upper bounds for bounded times. \end{itemize}

-\subsection{Nash-Type Estimates for $\mathscr{U}_{S,T}^{N,0}$}
+\subsection{Nash-Type Estimates for $\mathbf{P}^{N,0}$}

-As mentioned prior, the first step in our analysis of relevant heat kernels specializes to Neumann boundary parameters $\mathscr{A}_{\pm} = 0$; the upshot to this specialization is the applicability of the Nash inequality in Lemma \ref{lemma:NashIneqCpt}, which provides the following main result for the current subsection. \begin{lemma} Provided times $S,T \in \R_{\geq 0}$ satisfying $S \leq T \leq T_{f}$, we have the following pointwise upper bound with an implied constant depending only on the maximal jump-length $m_{N} \in \Z_{>0}$ and also $\wt{\alpha}_{1}^{N}, T_{f} \in \R_{\geq 0}$:
+As mentioned prior, the first step in our analysis of {the} relevant heat kernels specializes to Neumann boundary parameters $\mathscr{A}_{\pm} = 0$; the upshot to this specialization is the applicability of the Nash inequality in Lemma \ref{lemma:NashIneqCpt}, which provides the following main result for this subsection. \begin{lemma}\fsp Provided times $S,T \in \R_{\geq 0}$ satisfying $S \leq T \leq \mathfrak{t}^{\max}$, we have the following pointwise upper bound with an implied constant depending only on the maximal jump-length $m_{N} \in \Z_{>0}$ and also $\wt{\alpha}_{1}^{N}, \mathfrak{t}^{\max} \in \R_{\geq 0}$: {